 Day 1.
-Swellendam – Mossel Bay – Oudtshoorn
+Cape Town – Route 62 – Oudtshoorn

 Day 2.
 Cango Caves – Garden Route – George – Knysna

 You visit the Cango Caves, regarded as one of South Africa’s foremost natural wonders.
-The fascinating calcite caves comprises an underground wonderland of stalactites and stalagmites.
-A visit to the Cango Wild Live Ranch with its cheetahs and crocodiles is optional.
+The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.

-You travel over the Outeniqua Mountains to George and Wilderness for a visit to the Wilderness National Park lakes area.
-Now, truly in the Garden Route, we skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
-The area falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
+You travel past Oudtshoorn, over the Outeniqua Mountains via George and Wilderness along the Wilderness National Park lakes area.
+We skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the “Heads”.
+The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the lakelands and adjacent indigenous forests.
 Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Augusta Bay Lodge or similar.
 Breakfast and dinner included.

 Day 3.
 Plettenberg Bay – Tsitsikamma National Park – Port Elizabeth